jeinselen/VF-BlenderPointArray/README.md

 	- `Name` will create a new object or replace an existing one using the name of the input file
 - The `Create "Name"` or `Replace "Name"` button dynamically updates to show which mesh will be created or replaced when clicked

-For instructions on how to build particle flow fields in Blender for use in Unity 3D, please refer to the [VF Delivery add-on documentation for creating and exporting volume fields.](https://github.com/jeinselenVF/VF-BlenderDelivery#volume-fields)
+For instructions on how to build particle flow fields in Blender for use in Unity 3D, Unreal Engine, Godot, and other platforms, please refer to the [VF Delivery add-on documentation for creating and exporting volume fields.](https://github.com/jeinselen/VF-BlenderDelivery#volume-fields)

 <br/>